Lebanese people in Germany: Presence

+Crimes

+Mhallami clan crimes

+Since the 1980s after the Lebanese Civil War, many Mhallamiye and Palestinians came to then West Germany, many of them came to West Berlin.
+Due to less help and work opputunities for Mhallami and Palestinians residents and many of them were left in the lurch, many Mhallamis and Palestinians started to found their own clans.
+Many clans were found in West Berlin in 1980s and later in Bremen and Ruhr area in cities like Essen and Duisburg.
+Since then many crimes were committed by clans including mayhem, robbery and political intimidations.
+In 2023 there were a brawl between Mhallamis and Syrians in Essen after the Syrian clans attacked Mhallami clans in Castrop-Rauxel.
+There were many injuries and the danger in public safety for normal civilians to get involved in brawl were higher.

 Palestinians

 History

 In the beginning of the 1970s and 1990s and especially during the Lebanon war (1975-1990) many Palestinians fled to Germany as refugees from Lebanon.
 While most Lebanese immigrated during the last years of the war, the biggest immigration wave of Palestinians was earlier.
 A lot of them had lived in refugees camps in Lebanon for some years or longer before they moved on to Germany.
 Palestinian immigrants usually came to Germany as stateless persons without citizenship.

 Presence

-Libo-Palestinians mostly see themselves as Palestinans or of Palestinian descent/heritage and not as Lebanese or of Lebanese descent.
+Libo-Palestinians mostly see themselves as Palestinians or of Palestinian descent/heritage and not as Lebanese or of Lebanese descent.
 Most German Palestinians live in Berlin by far where they form the largest community of Arabs besides Lebanese.
 Nevetherless there are also other cities with a high percentage like Bonn and Frankfurt.

 Estimates

 There is no official data how many Libo-Palestinians and also Palestinians in general live in Germany.
 In 2017, c.
 25,000 people were stateless in Germany and most of them were Palestinians.

 Nevertheless, today, the majority is not stateless any more and have German citizenship.

 In 2010, the number of all Palestinians living in Germany is estimated at c.
 200,000 people.